-Join Thanassis Pozantzis for an in-depth discussion in this video Preparing the Mookie model for unwrapping, part of Up and Running with Bodypaint in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Preparing the Mookie model for unwrapping, part of Learning Bodypaint in Cinema 4D.

 - It is time unwrap Mookie.…Let's take a look at the model…and see how it's made up.…We have various body parts,…so we have the body,…and we have the left eye,…the right eye, the trousers,…the suspenders, and the buttons.…Everything else seems quite simple,…except for the body,…which we need to go through the procedure…previously applied to the dino,…the T-Rex, and I will do it as follows.…